Aggression toward dogs

 • Teeth exposed toward the other dog

-Nature and nurture each play a role in shaping your pup's personality.
-True, certain types of dogs have been bred specifically to be aggressive, but with the right training and socialization, environmental factors can and often do triumph over genetics.
+Even if a particular breed was created with aggressive traits, the right training and socialization — environmental factors — can and do triumph over genetics.
 Similarly, breeds known to be gentle and easygoing can become highly aggressive if mistreated.

-If you've brought home a puppy, you're in a good spot: his behavior is yours to shape.
-If you have an older dog and you suspect he may be dog-aggressive, training--or rather, retraining--will be much trickier.
-In such cases, consulting a professional is always the best path.
+If you’ve brought home a puppy, you’re in a good spot: their behavior is yours to shape.
+If you have an older dog and you suspect they may be dog-aggressive, training — or rather, retraining — will be much trickier.

-Most behaviorists use desensitization to treat dog-dog aggression.
-Using plenty of positive reinforcement, you'll gradually decrease the physical distance between your dog and other dogs without raising his anxiety level.
-This takes a great deal of time and patience--often several months to a year--but ultimately your dog will associate the approach of other canines with good things (praise, treats, attention).
+This takes a great deal of time and patience — often several months to a year — but ultimately your dog will associate the approach of other canines with good things like praise, treats, and attention.
 Get guidance from a behaviorist before beginning desensitization.

-In the meantime, don't increase your dog's stress by physically punishing or yelling at him, and forget prong or choke collars.
-Added pain and stress will only escalate your dog's anxiety and increase the aggression.
-The last thing you want to teach him is that the presence of other dogs mean bad things happen.
+In the meantime, don’t increase your dog’s stress by physically punishing or yelling at them, and forget prong or choke collars.
+Added pain and stress will only escalate your dog’s anxiety and increase the aggression.

 There's no surefire way to prevent aggression, but there are basic steps you can take to greatly decrease the chances your dog will develop a problem:

 • Socialize your puppy.
-Arrange supervised play dates with other pups and encourage interaction with well-mannered adult dogs who can teach your puppy how to behave.
+Arrange supervised play dates with other pups, and encourage interaction with well-mannered adult dogs who can teach your puppy how to behave.

 • Always treat your dog with kindness and respect, using positive reinforcement to train.
 Physical correction, intimidation, and isolation only encourage aggression by adding to a dog's anxiety.